Zoinkwiz/FirstPerson/README.md

 ## GPU Rendering mode

 Alternatively, you can make use of the 'GPU rendering' config setting.
-This will instead draw the scene entirely from scratch, much as the GPU plugin does, but from the player's head.
+This will instead draw the scene entirely from scratch.

+This **REQUIRES** either the GPU plugin or the 117HD plugin to be active to work.

 **HOWEVER**, this will not adjust any other Runelite plugins and their overlays, meaning they will not align with your view.

-Additionally, although items, NPCs and objects will be interacted with normally, clicking on floor tiles will not align as you'd expect.
-It's strongly recommended to instead move around using the minimap.
+Additionally, clickboxes will act as though you camera were at the usual position, not positioned in your head.
+So although you can interact with things, it's far from easy to.